csherrell/GPS-WAAS-Introduction/GPS-WAAS-Introduction-Short.md

 # What is WAAS?

 * Space Based Differential GPS System
-    * Detects and corrects GPS errors.
+    * Detects and corrects GPS errors
     * Monitors and correct ionospheric delay
 * Augments GPS and improves:
     * Accuracy